Understanding the Japan Business Visa Landscape

 Business Visa Categories Explained

-Japan's business visa system isn't one-size-fits-all.
+Japan's business visa system is not one-size-fits-all.
 Understanding which category fits your situation prevents application rejection.

 Short-Term Business Visa (15-90 days)

-This is the most common category for UAE residents.
+This is the most common category for UAE residents, covering stays of 90 days or less for business purposes, market research, and related activities.
 It covers:

 - Business meetings and negotiations